chadtripod/documentation/Armory-Spinnaker-Quickstart-1.md

 ### Bind Spinnaker-Managing-Role to Minnaker Instance in AWS Console

-1. Locate Minnaker EC2 instance
+1. Locate Minnaker EC2 instance in AWS Console and click

-Action > Instance Settings > Attach Replace IAM Role.
+    - UP top click Action > Instance Settings > Attach Replace IAM Role.

-2. From Dropdown Find **Spinnaker-Managing-Role** and click the Apply Button.
+2. From Dropdown Find **Spinnaker-Managing-Role** and click the Apply Button to bind Role to Minnaker Instance.

 ### Validation Step to assure Roles are configured correctly